Skip to content

 Principal Oboe

-In 2018, Chieh-Ying Lu completed her Master’s degree in Oboe Performance from the University of Toronto under the guidance of Keith Atkinson (the former Associate Principal Oboe of the Toronto Symphony Orchestra) and received generous sponsorship from the Toronto Women’s Music Club.
-As an active orchestral musician, Chieh-Ying performs in both professional and community orchestras and chamber groups.
-Besides playing with the Windsor Symphony Orchestra, she also substitutes as principal oboe with the Niagara Symphony Orchestra, Kingston Symphony Orchestra, Ontario Philharmonic, and Mississauga Symphony Orchestra.
-Chieh-Ying is thrilled to join the Oakville Symphony as Principal Oboe in the 24-25 season.
+In 2018, Chieh-Ying Lu completed her Master’s degree in Oboe Performance from the University of Toronto under the guidance of Keith Atkinson (the former Associate Principal Oboe of the Toronto Symphony Orchestra) and received generous sponsorship from the Toronto Women’s Music Club to complete her study.

 As an educator, Chieh-Ying teaches oboe at the University of Toronto Schools, Earl Haig Secondary School, and Havergal College.
-Continuing her passion for teaching, Chieh-Ying and her partner Dr. Chia-Yu Hsu (the Principal Bassoon at the National Ballet of Canada Orchestra) co-own a music studio where they advocate the importance of chamber music playing.
+Continuing her passion for teaching, Chieh-Ying and her partner Dr. Chia-Yu Hsu (the Principal Bassoon at the National Ballet of Canada Orchestra), co-own a music studio where they advocate the importance of chamber music playing.
 They are on a mission to help young musicians gain performance skills and prepare them to have the ability to collaborate with others.

 Principal Bassoon